+'''

 INPUT filename [ BY key-field ]

+INPUT filename [ BY key-field ]

+'''

 There can be only one Input file per linkage task, but up to seven Link files.
 The Input file should be created by Suprtool using the Output-Link option and must be sorted by key-field.
 The key field can be any type, except for Real or Long.
 The primary Input file may have more than one record per key value, and each record may appear in the Output file.